-In our previous posts on conservation easements, we discussed how a landowner can donate a conservation easement to their land and retain ownership over the rest of their rights in the property, all while reducing their tax bill.
-Although conservation easements are usually donated, landowners also have the option to sell and/or exchange them for additional land as well as gain added tax benefits and extended land use.
+In our previous posts on conservation easements, we discussed how a real property owner can donate a conservation easement to their land and retain rights to the rest of their property, all while reducing their tax bill.
+Although conservation easements are usually donated, landowners also have the option to sell and/or exchange them for additional land for added tax benefits and extended land use.

 Selling a conservation easement

 A landowner may sell a conservation easement on their property to a qualified organization.
-This is often done by farmers facing an increase in property taxes – it enables them to keep their land, obtain funds from the sale, and benefit from lower property taxes as a result of a reduction in the value of the property.
-Owners of forestland and lakefront properties who wish to hold on to their property and not sell it for development purposes have also been known to take advantage of conservation easements.
+A farmer who is facing an increase in property taxes may do this in order to keep their land, obtain funds from the sale of the easement, and benefit from lower property taxes as a result of a reduction in the value of the property.
 Since the ultimate tax treatment will depend upon whether the land is held as a capital asset or for use in a trade or business, a qualified tax professional should be consulted prior to any sale.

 1031 exchanges of conservation easements

-Under 26 U.S. Code § 1031, a landowner is entitled to trade property that is held for productive use or investment for another of comparable type and value.
+Under the like-kind exchange rules of 26 U.S. Code § 1031, a landowner is entitled to trade property that is held for productive use or investment, for another of comparable type and value.
 This also applies to conservation easements.
-Instead of donating a conservation easement, or selling it for cash, in a 1031 (“like kind”) exchange the landowner exchanges a conservation easement for additional property.
-For example, in Private Letter Ruling 9621012, the IRS permitted a taxpayer with a ranch to exchange a perpetual scenic conservation easement over a portion of his land in exchange for a new parcel of timberland property and to take advantage of the tax benefits of a like-kind exchange.
+Instead of donating a conservation easement, or selling it for cash, the landowner exchanges a conservation easement for additional property.
+For example, in Private Letter Ruling 9621012, the IRS ruled that a taxpayer with a ranch could exchange a perpetual scenic conservation easement over a portion of his land for a new parcel of timberland property, and take advantage of the tax benefits of a like-kind exchange.

-1031 exchanges are permitted so long as the following tax rules are met:
+1031 exchanges of conservation easements are permitted so long as the following tax rules are met: